-The 8th WEND Committee Meeting was hosted by the Hydrographic & Oceanographic Department of the Japan Coast Guard in Tokyo, on 5-6 March 2004.
-Over sixty representatives of 27 Member States and, for the first time, Observers from non-governmental organizations and professional associations attended the meeting.
+The 8th WEND Committee Meeting was hosted bv the Hydrographic Oceanographic Department of the Japan Coast Guard in Tokyo, on 56 March 2004.
+Over sixty representatives of 27 Member States and, for the first time, Observers from non-governmental professional organizations and associations attended the meeting.

-The meeting dealt with several substantial issues: offering clarification on two items in the WEND Principles, proposing changes to the WEND Rules of Procedure, discussing whether ECDIS operating in RCDS mode should meet IMO chart carriage requirements and reviewing the actions and recommendations of the WEND Task Group.
+The meeting dealt with several substantial issues: offering clarification on two items in the WEND Principles, proposing changes to the WEND Rules of Procedure, discussing whether

+ECDIS operating in RCDS mode should meet IMO chart carriage requirements and reviewing the actions and recommendations of the WEND Task Group.
 The Reports from Member States and Regional Hydrographic Commissions reflected that progress continues in the production of ENCs but resources, be it manpower, funding or equipment, remained a limiting factor in achieving ENC coverage.